 If your audience can’t see you, they can’t choose you.
-They need to know who you are, and what you do and then be compelled to search for you, follow you, and engage with your content.
+They need to know who you are and what you do.
+Only then will they be compelled to search for you, follow you, and engage with your content.
+Brands need to give audiences the types of content they want to consume without requiring them to talk to a salesperson.

-So how can B2Bs manage all that?
+So, how can B2Bs manage all that?
 Simple, demand generation.

 What is B2B demand generation?